 “What’s up?”
 Adam asked her.

 “You’re sharp.
 I’m really glad you got that from your mother…” Pam reached into her pocket and pulled out a plain white envelope.
 “I was helping Faith out with cleaning, and I found this along with the pictures you guys were looking at.”
 She handed the envelope to Adam.

 “What’s in it?”
 Adam started to open it, only to be stopped by Pam.

 “I had to read it to see what it was, of course.
 So I know what it is.
-I want you to promise me you’ll only open it when you’re feeling your lowest, alright?”
+I want you to promise me you’ll only open it when you’re feeling your lowest, all right?”

 “Hm?”
 Adam tilted his head in confusion.
 Now he was even more curious.
 Holding out the envelope in front of him, he eventually decided to put it in his pocket.
-“Alright, sure.
+“All right, sure.
 I can do that.”

 Those words caught him off guard.
 He did not expect Pam to say something like that.
 It meant a lot more to Adam than one would think.

 “Yeah… thanks.”
 Adam said his goodbyes to Pam and headed off.

 Next: Chapter 1.1 (Part 2)